709.2Former Testimony [Rule 804(b)(1)]

 However, the defendant should not be allowed to offer prior testimony from federal court against the state under this rule, because North Carolina is not the same party against whom that testimony was previously offered (i.e., the United States).
 See, e.g., Jackson v.
 United States, 638 F. Supp.
 2d 514, n.
 34 (W.D.N.C.
 2009) (finding prior testimony from a state court proceeding was not admissible against the federal government for the same reason: “testimony is not hearsay if given at another hearing during which the party against whom the testimony is now offered ‘had an opportunity and similar motive to develop the testimony by’ cross-examination.
 Fed.
 R. Evid.
 804(b)(1).
 Obviously, the United States was not a party to the state court trial which involved different charges, and it had neither opportunity nor motive to develop the testimony.”).

-In criminal cases, the defendant’s confrontation rights further dictate that former testimony offered against the defendant is only admissible if, in addition to having a prior opportunity and motive to develop the witness’s testimony, the defendant was also: (i) present at the proceeding; and (ii) represented by counsel.
+In criminal cases, the defendant’s confrontation rights must also be satisfied.
+In most cases, this requirement will mean that former testimony offered against the defendant is only admissible if, in addition to having a prior opportunity and motive to develop the witness’s testimony, the defendant was also: (i) present at the proceeding; and (ii) represented by counsel.
 See State v.
 Rollins, 226 N.C.
 App.
 129 (2013); State v.
 Locklear, 363 N.C.
 438 (2009); State v.
 Chandler, 324 N.C.
 172 (1989).
 If all of those conditions are met, the defendant’s earlier opportunity to confront and cross-examine the witness satisfies the confrontation clause.
 See State v.
 Baymon, 336 N.C.
 748 (1994); State v.
 Graham, 303 N.C.
 521 (1981).